lduonghcm/VotingSystem/README.md

 ## Description
 This is a simulation for the Voting System which supports Open Party List and Instant Runoff Election Types.
 This project was done in the span of 4 months (January 2021 - May 2021).

-In this project, we implement 2 types of Process Model (Waterfall and Agile-Scum).
+In this project, we implement 2 types of Process Model (Waterfall and Agile-Scrum).

 Waterfall model is applied in Project 1 folder.
-Agile (Scum) is applied in Project 2 folder.
+Agile (Scrum) is applied in Project 2 folder.

 This project is my demonstration of understanding in 2 important Software Engineering Models: Waterfall and Agile - Scrum.